F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

         - `"container"`: the whole plot
         - `"paper"` (default): the plotting area
     - `xanchor`, `yanchor`: the position of the legend box relative to the x and y coordinates
-    - `title`: if string, the title of the legend (equivalent to the `legend_title_text` parameter).
-If dictionary, multiple legent title parameters can be set.
+    - `title`: if string, the title of the legend (equivalent to the `legend_title` parameter).
+If dictionary, multiple legend title parameters can be set.
+    - `bordercolor`: the color of the legend border
+    - `borderwidth`: the width of the legend border

 Unfortunately, **there is no way how to customize the padding between the legend items and the legend box**.
 Also, **it is not possible to set the legend border to have rounded corners**.